raveoli22/rshell/README.md

 #HW1 Description
 This program is a copy of the original BASH terminal implementation of the ls command.
 It works just like the way it does in the original terminal.
 However, only the flags -a -l and -R are implemented in this version.
 This program will allow the user to use these flags to tell them about the files within each directory.
 The command bin/ls will print all the current files and directories within the current working directory.
 The -a flag will print out all files including hidden files.
 The -l flag will print out the permissions, time, and size of the files.
 The -R flag will print out recursively all of the directories, files, and all of those that are within each directory as well.

+#HW2 Description
+This program is a copy of the original BASH terminal implementation of piping and IO redirection.
+It works just like the way it does in the original terminal.
+However, there are many bugs, so you ought to be careful while using it.
+The command bin/rshell will run the executable program.
+The > and >> connectors will allow for output redirection, which will put the output of a program into a file.
+The difference between > and >> is that > will either overwrite or create a new file while >> will either append or create a new file.
+The < is used for input redirection, or in other words, used to take input from a file.
+However, if the file does not exist, input redirection will not work.
+The | connector is used for piping, but it does not work in this implementation of the BASH terminal.

 #How to use
 Run this program in a linux terminal, however, it is not guarantee to run correctly.